Course overview Children’s Nursing BSc (Hons)

 Additional qualifications may be required in some countries.

-During the three years of your degree, you'll learn to develop the skills to care professionally and compassionately for children, young people and their families, through a combination of theoretical study and clinical experience.
+During the three years of your Children’s Nursing BSc, you will learn to develop the skills to care professionally and compassionately for children, young people and their families, through a combination of theoretical study and clinical experience.

 Foundations of Evidence Informed Nursing Practice (30 credits)

 This module is the foundation for developing your nursing practice and professional identity.
 The module will enable you to explore the fundamental principles of nursing and become a reflective and independent learner.